Azure/terraform-azure-modules/Contribute.md

 * Your module should only expose the most commonly modified arguments as variables.
 That is to say, your module should only support variables that you are most likely to need.

 ### Label your Module with Our Naming Convention
 Please follow our naming convention to make your module easy to understand and work with.
-The order should be: Terraform-AzureRM-{module function}, like `Terraform-AzureRM-Subnet`
+The order should be: terraform-azurerm-{module function}, like `terraform-azurerm-subnet`

 ### Create Your own GitHub Repository of Your Module
 Please guarantee that your repository looks exactly the same as this [template](https://github.com/lonegunmanb/terraform-verified-module) created by Zijie.
 The repo shall normally contain the following items: